weaselkeeper/misc_monitoring_scripts/README.md

 in Zabbix.
 But it's possible to forget to re-enable monitoring after the need to disable it has passed.
 While maintenance periods can be set, they are sometimes not flexible enough.
-So, to alert us if a host is left in unmonitored state too long, we present forgetmentnot.
+So, to alert us if a host is left in unmonitored state too long, we present forgetmenot.

 The scope is simple, check zabbix for unmonitored hosts that don't belong to a whitelist of host hostgroups. (in our case, decommissioned, and spare servers)